- A particularly high fever may indicate pneumonia or croup.

 Ear infection is a frequent complication of the common cold in children.
-A very young child who cannot verbalize what they are going through may cry or sleep poorly.
-A child with an ear infection may also have a green or yellow nasal discharge, and sometimes a recurrence of a fever after a common cold.
+A very young child who can’t verbalize what they feel may cry or sleep poorly.
+A child with an ear infection may also have green or yellow nasal discharge or a recurrence of a fever after a common cold.

 In some cases, doctors may want to prescribe antibiotics.
 In a small number of cases, ear-tube surgery to drain the ear’s fluids may be necessary.

 If you have asthma and contract a cold, the Mayo Clinic recommends the following steps:

-- Monitor your airflow with your peak flow meter at the same time each day and adjust your asthma medications accordingly.
+- Monitor your airflow with your peak flow meter at the same time each day, and adjust your asthma medications accordingly.

 - Rest as much as possible and drink plenty of fluids.

 - If your asthma symptoms get worse, adjust your medication accordingly and call your doctor.